anjumfarah/sandwichshop/README.md

 # About Sandwich Shop

-This application can be accessed [here](https://sandwichshop.herokuapp.com/)
+This application is served [here](https://sandwichshop.herokuapp.com/)

 This is a simple web application that calculates the price of a sandwich based on the toppings chosen by the user.
+The questions section of the assignment can be accessed [here](https://github.com/anjumfarah/sandwichshop/blob/master/Q%26A.md)
 The application was built using Laravel and developed in php.
 Please follow the instructions mentioned below if you want to replicate this application locally.

 ## System Requirements